waynieoaks/Rust-SleepyTime/README.md

 * EveningHour: 20.0

 ## Permissions
-There are no permissions requirments for this plugin.
+There are no permissions requirements for this plugin.